 Our Lent Fast for the Earth (2021) has been updated for use in any year.
 Download the resource.
 (PDF)

-Bring concern for creation into prayer, preaching, and worship.; plan a service of Hiking Church; design an outdoor worship space
+Bring concern for creation into prayer, preaching, and worship, plan a Hiking Church service or design an outdoor worship space.

 Join with others working for action on climate change and environmental protection.